-Apart from destroying your driveway and bringing ugly sights, moss can also cause an accident as it usually becomes slippery when wet, which can make you slide and fall.
+Apart from destroying your driveway and bringing ugly sights, oil stains or moss can cause an accident as it usually becomes slippery when wet, which can make you slide and fall.
 Nonetheless, you can quickly get rid of moss with home products or products from the store.
 These include bleach and liquid moss spray.

 How to remove moss from asphalt driveway